MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-troubleshoot.md

 1. On the service menu, select **Diagnose and solve problems**.
 1. Browse and select the troubleshooting tool that fits your issue.

-## Can't filter to your resource to view changes
+## You can't filter to your resource to view changes.

 When you filter down to a particular resource on the Change Analysis (classic) standalone page, you might encounter a known limitation that returns only 1,000 resource results.
 To filter through and pinpoint changes for one of your 1,000 resources: